deanturpin/germs.dev/posts/2_resto.md

 ### November

 - Plateau (£££): back to form for this French sharing plates restaurant in Brighton
-- Zoilo (£££): perfectly good steakhouse near Selfridges
+- Zoilo, London (£££): perfectly good steakhouse near Selfridges
-- Maison Bab (££): gyros style kebabs, quick and tasty.
+- Maison Bab, London (££): gyros style kebabs, quick and tasty.
-- The Clove Club (£££££): two-star in Michelin in Shoreditch...
+- The Clove Club, London (£££££): two-star in Michelin in Shoreditch...
 I had to add another pound to my rating system for this one!
-- Dishoom (King's Cross) (£££): very slick Indian chain; quick and tasty
+- Dishoom (King's Cross), London (£££): very slick Indian chain; quick and tasty

 ### October